Saturday's location:

 Founded in 1968, ASPS continues to encourage poets and to provide them with opportunities for sharing and growing.
 Our newsletter, the Muse Messenger, is published quarterly.
 It features articles on writing, news about members’ readings and publications, publishing opportunities and contest information from a variety of sources.

 Our primary purpose is to promote poetry.
-We do this by staying in contact with one another…through our Facebook Page, our website, our Spring and Fall meetings, and through local readings and local groups.
+We do this by staying in contact with one another…through our Facebook Page, our website, our Spring and Fall meetings, our monthly ZOOM readings, and through local readings and local groups.
 We also sponsor two rounds of poetry contests each year with cash prizes.

 Interested in becoming a member?